fmazzant/RestClient/README.md

 ### Form Url Encoded (application/x-www-form-urlencoded)

-When necessary we can use the request as form urlencoded.
-To use we enabled FormUrlEncoded:
+When necessary we can use the request as a form-url-encoded.
+To use it we need to enabled it, like this:

 ```c#
 var result = rest